 The Big Easy, built on flat terrain, is an easy ride.
 But that also depends on the time of year!
 Hot and humid from May through September, be sure to watch the heat index forecast and carry plenty of water!
-Camille passed on cycling in favor of more air conditioned pursuits – so I set out to find a group to join, and really lucked out!
+Courtney passed on cycling in favor of more air conditioned pursuits – so I set out to find a group to join, and really lucked out!

 The spicy gumbo that is the story of New Orleans is also what made America, and Confederacy of Cruisers brings it to life!
 I took a guided tour with Casey, a local who wove together the long fascinating history into a hilarious yarn, full of human foibles.
 Our group meandered the calm, gentrifying streets of the Treme and Marigny neighborhoods to meet the locals, tour historic cemeteries, sip beers and feast on bread pudding and fried chicken from corner shops.
 (Try a “Pedal to Kayak” tour to really get close to nature!)

 On your own, rent a bike and ride for miles along the top of the Mississippi River levees to catch a loftier view of the city, the busy river traffic, birds and the impressive infrastructure of this important commercial port.
 Two easy going cycling itineraries: